Learn how to revolutionize your sales and marketing operations by transforming static PDF catalogs into dynamic, shoppable experiences.

 Please click the Preview button in the upper right corner to test if it worked properly.

-If you customize your area and you're satisfied with the result, duplicate it so you don’t need to customize for each product.
+If you customized your area and you're satisfied with the result, duplicate it so you don’t need to customize for each product.
 You can use Ctrl+D on Windows or Cmd+D on Mac.
 A duplicated area will already be connected to the feed.

 Once the area element is duplicated, you can simply move it over an item on the catalog and drag and drop the corresponding product from the Automation tab.
 You can then go ahead and repeat this process as much as you need to.

-Step 3: Add a shopping button
+6. Add a shopping button

 If you want to add a product with a shopping button that you set up from the spreadsheet, simply drag and drop it onto the page as well.

-Then, click on the Preview button in the left upper corner and see how your area and shop buttons look.
+Then, click on the Preview button in the upper left corner and see how your area and shop buttons look.

 Tip: You can also use the variant-rich product feed to generate an entire catalog with shopping buttons in just a few clicks.